Welcome to Journal of Materials Sciences & Technology

 Figures

-Figures should be original laser prints with high contrast, suitable for immediate reproduction, typed on separate sheets and identified by its number.
-They will normally be reduced to one column width (6-8 cm).
+Figures should be original graphs (*.tif) with high contrast, suitable for immediate reproduction, typed on separate sheets and identified by its number.
+Width of an image should be sized to 6.5 cm for one column, 13.5 cm for full columns; and a maximum width is 15 cm for full page.
 In the figures, the main lines should be about 0.3 mm in width, and the assistant lines 0.15 mm.
-Notations in the figures should be distinct and consistent with the same ones in the text, and their font size will be 7-9 pt.
+Notations in the figures should be distinct and consistent with the same ones in the text, and their font size will be 8-10 pt.
+Line drawings and graphs must have exported resolution of at least 1200 dpi.
+Photographs and micrographs must have resolution of at least 300 dpi (600 dpi if there is text or line art in the figure).
+Please use LZW compression.
 The positions of figures should be marked in the text by boxes of a suitable size.
 Each figure should have its own caption.
-For photographs, the original photos must be supplied with good contrast and clearly distinguishable details.

 Tables